justinfrevert/thumper/lib/risc0-ethereum/examples/identity_prover/deployment-guide.md

     cast call --rpc-url http://localhost:8545 ${COUNTER_ADDRESS:?} 'get()(uint256)'
     ```

-2. Publish a new state/get a view call proof for the identity guest program
+2. Publish a new state/get a view call + identity proof for the identity guest program
+Note that the private secret key is a different argument from the ETH_WALLET_PRIVATE_KEY in that it just represents the zkkycced account you can attest to owning.
+You can also pass in the private secret key

     ```bash
     cargo run --bin publisher -- \
         --chain-id=1337 \
         --rpc-url=http://localhost:8545 \
         --contract=${COUNTER_ADDRESS:?} \
-        --account=0x9737100D2F42a196DE56ED0d1f6fF598a250E7E4
+        --account=0x83bF19D749cb807c19B4a6dF8e30fed56E158DD7 \
+        --private-secret-key=0x447db9e9f28d0be24e439f4c5437c3321884ba000dddc3949b0dbb4f12380a6b
     ```

     and for the second account we minted an "identity" for